nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The given command has missing inputs.
+The employee has not taken leave on the specific day
     * 1b1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 * 1c.
-The employee has not taken leave on the specific day
+There is no employee with the eid given as input.
     * 1c1.
-SudoHR shows an error message.

-      Use case resumes at step 1.

-* 1d.
-There is no employee with the eid given as input.
-    * 1d1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 **Use case: UC9 - List leaves**

 **MSS:**

 1. User requests SudoHR to list all days where any employee has taken leave
 2. SudoHR shows all leaves